ColinNebula/taskinator/README.md

 # Taskinator

 ## Description
-Taskinator is a Web application designed with HTML, CSS, and Javascript.
-It allows creating and assigning task in three categories:
+Taskinator is a front -end development Web application designed with HTML, CSS, and Javascript.
+Create tasks by entering the task nmame, selecting a type of task, then click the "Add Task" button.
+It allows organizing task in three different categories:
 Tasks to do, tasks in process, and tasks complete.
-Assigned tasks can also ve edited and deleted once they ate created.
+Assigned tasks can also ve edited and deleted once they are created.

 ## Table of contents
 * [Description](#descrition)